Buster Burrell: Career

 Burrell played only sparingly over the next month.
 On September 21 another case of serendipity would put him in to catch the great Amos Rusie for the only time in his career.
 In a game against Philadelphia, injuries to several regulars forced the Giants to play Buster in center field.
 Starter Ewing injured his ankle running the bases in the second forcing manager Mutrie to bring in Rusie.
 After attempting to handle the “Hoosier Thunderbolt” for 2 innings and giving up 4 passed balls, second string catcher Artie Clarke traded positions with the intrepid Burrell.
-He too had a tough time handling Rusie’s fastballs.
+He too had a tough time handling Rusie's fastballs.
 He finished out the game giving up 3 more passed balls and the Giants lost 11-9.

-With New York out of the pennant race, Buster started at catcher in 6 of his teams last 8 games.
+With New York out of the pennant race, Buster started at catcher in 6 of his team's last 8 games.
 He ended the season batting .094, with 5 hits in 53 at bats.
 He committed 14 errors and had 16 passed balls.
 Burrell would not be re-signed by the Giants for the 1892 season.

-Having shown that he wasn’t ready for “fast company”, Burrell returned home to play for the Woonsocket (RI) team of the New England League.
+Having shown that he wasn't ready for “fast company”, Burrell returned home to play for the Woonsocket (RI) team of the New England League.
 As their starting catcher he helped lead them to the pennant in 1892.
 The following season while playing for Fall River, he batted .308 and was instrumental in securing the NENL championship for the Massachusetts club.